top of page

 1 cup cherry tomatoes, halved

-2 carrots, in small cubes (optional)
+2 carrots diced into small cubes (optional)

 3 baby cucumbers, Lebanese cucumbers if available, partially peeled and cubed into small bite-sized pieces

-1 cup red radish or mooli, peeled and cubed into bite sized pieces
+1 cup red radish or mooli, peeled and cubed into bite-sized pieces

 Juice of 1 lime or lemon + to taste